 Truth Initiative provides support and resources designed specifically for young people to help them quit e-cigarette use through its award-winning and lifesaving nationally recognized truth campaign.
 Nearly 400,000 young people have enrolled in This is Quitting-a free and anonymous text message quit vaping program for teens and young adults from truth.
-A recent clinical trial shows This Is Quitting increased e-cigarette quit vaping rates by nearly 40% among young adults aged 18-24 compared to a control group.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.
 Teens and young adults can text "DITCHVAPE" to 88709 to get immediate help to quit. truth also offers a free, comprehensive digital curriculum, Vaping: Know the truth, that gives students the facts about the health dangers of e-cigarettes and the help they need to quit.
 Parents and educators can learn more about the curriculum at: TruthInitiative.org/curriculum.
 Young people can access free resources at thetruth.com.